mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 #Introduction to git

 The version control system(VCS) `git` is one of VCS tools used for tracking changes in your project.
-This tool is developed by Linus Torvaldus.
+This tool is developed by Linus Torvalds.

 If you have ever made a change to a project and wish that you could go back before you made that change, a VCS can help.
 A VCS tracks changes you make to a project and will allow you to return to a saved point.